Beauparc Utilities founder acquires Victoria’s Secret on Grafton Street as part of €40m deal

 While the Baggot Street property had been advertised publicly for sale by Savills at a guide price of €12.8 million, the disposal of the Victoria’s Secret store was handled by the same agent on an off-market basis.

-Mr Waters’ purchase of the two properties comes just over 15 months on from his acquisition for €74 million of Royal Hibernian Way on Dublin’s Dawson Street from Aviva Investors.
+Mr Waters’s purchase of the two properties comes just over 15 months on from his acquisition for €74 million of Royal Hibernian Way on Dublin’s Dawson Street from Aviva Investors.

 Davos: Politics, business and climate change converge at the WEF